TaroEld/BBbuilder/README.md

 To keep track of these last modified times, a little database file is kept in the .bbbuilder folder of your mod.
 It will also go through an existing .zip (either in the mod folder, or that in /data if the `movezip` config is set to `true`) and check if files were removed, in which case the existing zip will be deleted and rebuild.
 You can force a complete rebuild of the mod with the `-rebuild` flag.

-There are a number of flags that can be set to do only parts of the packing progress:
+#### Flags
 - `-restart`: Exit and then start BattleBrothers.exe after building the mod.
-- `-transpile`: Translate js file to es3.
-It allow you to use modern js syntax and features to create your mod.
-Advanced feature, you probably don't need to worry about it.
 - `-rebuild`: Delete the database and the .zip to start from a clean slate.
 - `-diff <referencebranch>,<wipbranch>`: Create the zip based on the diff between <referencebranch> and <wipbranch> Pass them comma-separated WITHOUT SPACE INBETWEEN.
 This requires the `git` command to be available via cmd.
 The purpose of this is creating patches.
 - `-debug`: Create a debug build with the _debug suffix.
 By default, lines between the annotations `// BBBUILDER_DEBUG_START` and `// BBBUILDER_DEBUG_STOP` are commented out.
 With -debug, they are not commented out.
 	- The purpose of this is to be able to provide debug builds with things like ::logInfo statements.
-Example:
+- `-transpile`: Translate js file to es3.
+It allows you to use modern js syntax and features to create your mod.
+Advanced feature, you probably don't need to worry about it.
+Example for the debug flag:
 ```
 // BBBUILDER_DEBUG_START
 ::logInfo("Hello, world!")